 Pitch, Hit and Run is Major League Baseball's national skills program for boys baseball and girls softball, ages 7-14, that gives kids the opportunity to showcase their pitching, hitting and base running abilities.
 Youngsters may advance through four levels of competition, beginning each year with local competitions in April and May and concluding with the national Finals in July at the MLB All-Star Game.
 Click here for more information.

 -- return to top --

-The Mariners and Holland America Line team up in 2016 to bring the Mariners Get Well Tour to hospitals in the Northwest.
-Mariners players and the Mariner Moose visit kids and Veterans at local children's and Veteran's hospitals.
+The Mariners and Holland America Line will team up in 2017 to bring the Mariners Get Well Tour to hospitals in the Northwest.
+Mariners players and the Mariner Moose will visit kids and adults at local children's hospitals and VA hospitals.

 January 25, 2017 - Safeco Field (12PM -1:30PM)

 Keynote Speaker: Hall of Famer Jim Rice

 2017 Award Recipient: TBD